+Mānuka would be protected from disease, but honey from gene-edited mānuka could be considered unnatural.
 Extracts of leaves and bark from mānuka have been used by Māori, and in modern day medicine, for treatment of a wide range of ailments.
 Mānuka is found throughout New Zealand and grows in many different habitats.
-Mānuka is insect and bee pollinated and recently a burgeoning business has developed from the harvesting and niche marketing of mānuka honey, which in 2016 was worth up to \$148 per kilogram.
-However, the arrival of new plant diseases, such as myrtle rust, raises considerable concern about the threat to mānuka and other members of the Myrtaceae family (e.g. kānuka, pōhutukawa and rātā).
-While there may be uncertainty about the impact of pathogens on this group of highly valued native species, plans are in place to collect seed to deposit in seed collections and research is underway to find ways to mitigate the impact of future disease.
+Mānuka is insect and bee pollinated and recently a burgeoning business has developed from the harvesting and niche marketing of mānuka honey. which in 2016 was worth up to \$148 per kilogram.
+However, the potential arrival of new plant diseases, such as myrtle rust, raises considerable concern about the potential threat to manuka and other members of the Myrtaceae family (e.g. kānuka, pōhutukawa and rātā).
+While there may be uncertainty about the future impact of pathogens on this group of highly valued native species, plans are in place to collect seed to deposit in seed collections and research is underway to find ways to mitigate the impact of future disease.
 Gene editing could be used to switch off genes in mānuka that make the plant susceptible to infection, or to add genes found in different mānuka plant varieties that offer resistance to infection.
 Such genes would first need to be identified.
-AGRICULTURAL/ENVIRONMENTAL CONSIDERATIONS Disease resistance would need to be introduced into a range of mānuka varieties, while ensuring growth is not affected. ...
+Agricultural and environmental considerations